 You do not need to bathe him frequently either, only when he starts to get that doggy smell.

 If possible, start trimming his nails at a young age.
 That way, he will be less resistant to it as an adult.

-When it’s raining, and he’s not getting his exercise outside, he’s perfectly happy to run laps around the house.
+Like any breed, he needs walks and outdoor play time.
+But when it’s raining and he’s not getting his exercise outside, he’s perfectly happy to run laps around the house.